Here’s Why Pre-Settlement Funding May be Right for You

 Have you been hurt or injured in an accident?
 Are you waiting for a settlement that keeps getting delayed and bogged down in legal paperwork?
 Do you find it difficult to make financial ends meet?
 You may be a good candidate for pre-settlement legal funding from Capital Now Funding.
 Here’s how it works:

 - Step 3: You Receive Funds

-The best part about working with Capital Now Funding is that there’s no risk and zero interest.
-Yes, you read that right…zero interest!
+The best part about working with Capital Now Funding is that there’s no risk and zero recurring interest.
+Yes, you read that right…zero recurring interest!
 Unlike other companies that often charge high interest rates on funding, we operate on a fixed fee basis.
 This means you always know exactly how much will come out of your future settlement – whether that takes two months or two years.
 And if you lose the case, the money is yours to keep and you owe us nothing.

 Thousands of clients have trusted Capital Now Funding over the years.
 Apply now and we’ll let you know the next steps to take.